 Consequently, regulators have taken charge of such scenarios by publishing guidelines such as the Supervisory and Regulatory guidance on MRM (SR 11-7).
 The European Central Bank (ECB) and Bank of England (BoE)'s Prudential Regulatory Authority (PRA) have provided further guidance on model risk.
 This highlights the need for a mature and robust regulator-prescribed MRM framework that governs the overall model risk and regularly monitors the risk and performance of these models.
+But this is not the case for APAC.

-But this is not the case for APAC ...
+However, this is not the case for the APAC region...